History of Maine: Modern Maine

 On March 12, Maine announced the state's first confirmed case of the coronavirus, a Navy reservist in her 50s from Androscoggin County who had returned from duty in Italy.
 On March 27, 2020, Maine reported its first death due to coronavirus, which was a man in his 80s from Cumberland County.
 On April 29, 8 employees working at a local Tyson Foods meat packaging plant in Portland, Maine tested positive for COVID-19 prompting talks about halting the plant's production.
 On the same day, 20 cases were confirmed at the Penobscot Hope House Health and Living Center in Bangor, Maine which houses a homeless shelter.

 The Maine Center for Disease Control and Prevention reported that the state's second-largest outbreak occurred after a wedding reception on August 7, 2020.
-Sixty-five people attended a reception in Millinocket at a hall that had capacity for 50 people.
+Sixty-five people attended a reception in Millinocket at a hall that had a capacity for 50 people.
 About half the 53 cases were found in wedding guests, and one woman, who was not a guest, died on August 22.
 It is unclear if guests wore masks.
 By September 5, the outbreak had infected 177 people and caused seven deaths, including 80 cases at a prison 230 mi away.
 A lawyer for the officiant at the wedding said the Calvary Baptist Church in Sanford was encouraging its congregants to not wear masks, and the church's school, Sanford Christian Academy, does not require face coverings.

 On October 22, 2020, 46 COVID-19 cases were linked to a fellowship rally between October 2 and October 4 at the Brooks Pentecostal Church.

 After his death on December 11, 2021, at 62, the Sun Journal reported 2020 U.S. Senate candidate Max Linn may have been the first person in Maine with COVID-19 after he returned from a business trip to Wuhan, China in late December 2019.

+On 25 October 2023, the Lewiston mass shooting occurred, becoming the deadliest in the history of Maine, as well as one of the deadliest mass shootings in United States history, with a total of 18 individuals losing their lives (not including the perpetrator).